JpDocProjects/PID_Controller_Tech_Demo/Docs/Log.md

 - I think that the integral controller is going to help the system a lot, because the final error stops in the -1 to 1 range, the integral controller fixes the problem.
 I dont have any ideia on how I can start to code the integral controller (I think that it is a little bit harder).
 Going to search how to do that.

+23/06/26
+- Everything is "finished", the PID control is fully implemented, and Claude made me an HTML extension that graphs the important data in real time for easy feedback.
+Going to add an "important conclusions" doc for the github project.